rav-pradhan/ravii.dev.personal/writing/web-design/_posts/2023-01-05-on-imperative-and-declarative-web-design.md

 > “...a measure of a system’s ability to survive and persist within a variable environment.”

 Designing for the web means designing for an inherently "variable environment".
 Given this, should we not assert "design fluidity" as a fitness function[^5] of our design systems?
-A user could be viewing your website on a 4" smartphone, a 32" ultra-wide monitor; even on a 42mm-wide smart-watch, for all we know.
+A user could be viewing your website on a palm-sized smartphone, an expansive ultra-wide monitor; even on a tiny smart-watch screen, for all we know.

 And while imperative design approaches can be made *resilient enough* through liberal use of media queries to capture broad use cases, it requires of a lot more work and micro-management of individual HTML elements to accomplish.
 Declarative design, on the other hand, works in partnership with modern CSS to achieve design fluidity from the get-go.